Celebrate Your Wedding Day

 Legal Celebrant

 Step 1.
-Decide on your preferred wedding date and provisionally book your venue.
+Pick your preferred wedding date and provisionally book your venue.

 Step 2.
 Check my availability and get a quote by either filling out the contact form below or email me, Ealish Whillock, at ealish@humanistcelebration.com or just give me a quick call on +353 851764489 to have a no-obligation chemistry check!

 Step 3.
-After providing me with your personal details, I will email you your booking form to complete.
+Provide me with your personal details, then I will email you a booking form to complete.

 Step 4.
-Once booked, I will send you lots of ceremony info, such as ceremony enhancement suggestions, inspiration on how to create your own personal vows, along with a reading list and secular reflection ideas.
+Once you're booked, I will email you lots of ceremony enhancement information, inspiration on how to create personal vows, and a reading list along with secular reflection ideas.

 Step 5.
 Now it’s time to get creative and arrange our first ceremony consultation.